George Jones albums discography

 The albums discography of American country artist, George Jones contains 80 studio albums, 132 compilation albums, three live albums, ten video albums and seven box sets.
 Of his studio albums, 69 are solo releases while 11 are collaborative releases (not counting his music with Tammy Wynette).
 In 1956, Jones's debut studio LP was issued on Starday Records titled, Grand Ole Opry's New Star.
 The label only issued one studio effort, but would release a series of compilation.
 On Mercury Records, Jones released six studio LP's including Country Church Time (1959) and George Jones Salutes Hank Williams (1960).
 He switched to the United Artists label in 1962, where he released 13 studio LP's.
-Among these was a collaborative LP with Melba Montgomery called What's in Our Hearts (1963), which was his first to chart the Billboard Top Country Albums survey.
+Among these was a collaborative LP with Melba Montgomery called Singing What's in Our Heart (1963), which was his first to chart the Billboard Top Country Albums survey.
 He moved to Musicor in 1965.
 Among the label's studio LP's was I'm a People (1966), which reached the top of the Billboard country survey.
 Musicor also issued his first collaborative studio album with Gene Pitney, which made the Billboard country LP's chart and the Billboard 200.